owen-totem-space/1.Markdown/01-Projects/Reprogram-Computer-Lab.md

 ---
-title: Reprogram Language Lab
+title: Reprogram-Computer-Lab
 date: 2024-04-25
 building: 26YS
-room: Language Lab
+room: Computer-Lab
 tags:
   - project/future
+  - programming
 ---

 ## Description

 - Create new user interface in line with other rooms
 - Add projector drivers for XiO
-- Is this a DMPS?
-Does it need a DMPS?
-Can we use an RMC?
+- Is a camera necessary?

 ## Task List